The Buckinghams

-The Buckinghams are an American sunshine pop band from Chicago.
+The Buckinghams are an American pop band from Chicago.
 They formed in 1966 and went on to become one of the top-selling acts of 1967, charting their only five top 40 hits in the U.S. that year.
 The band dissolved in 1970, but re-formed in 1980 and as of 2022 they continue to tour throughout the United States.

 History

-In 1965, guitarists Carl Giammarese and Nick Fortuna, along with bassist Curtis Bachman, were invited to join a band called the Centuries.
+In 1965 guitarists Carl Giammarese and Nick Fortuna, along with bassist Curtis Bachman, were invited to join a band called the Centuries.
 Giammarese and Bachman, plus keyboardist Dennis Miccolis, later became members of another band, the Pulsations, whose members included drummer John Poulos and vocalists George LeGros and Dennis Tufano.
 After winning a local battle of the bands competition in late 1965, the Pulsations secured a job as the house band on WGN-TV's variety show called All-Time Hits.
-The show's producers suggested they adopt a name reflective of the British invasion, which was popular at the time, and the band adopted the name The Buckinghams, which was suggested by a security guard named John Opager at the station.
+The show's producers suggested they adopt a name reflective of the British Invasion, which was popular at the time, and the band adopted the name The Buckinghams, which was suggested by a security guard named John Opager at the station.
 The band liked the name because of its similarity to a hometown landmark, Buckingham Fountain.

 In early 1966, LeGros was forced to leave after he was drafted.
 Right around the same time, bassist Bachman also left and Fortuna (now playing bass and soon briefly going under the surname of Fortune, after it was misspelled on the record jacket) returned after a stint with Jimmy V. & the Entertainers.

 The band then signed their first record contract with local label USA Records and recorded 12 songs that year.
-Several were released as singles, including "I'll Go Crazy", a song originally recorded by James Brown & the Famous Flames, and the Beatles' "I Call Your Name".
+Several were released as singles, including "I'll Go Crazy", a song originally recorded by James Brown & the Famous Flames and the Beatles' "I Call Your Name".
 However, it was their number one single "Kind of a Drag" that provided them with national exposure.
 "Kind of a Drag" was written by Chicago-based songwriter Jim Holvay, who had been performing with a group called The Mob, and spent two weeks at the top of the Billboard Hot 100 in February 1967.
 It sold over one million copies, and was awarded a gold disc.
 The co-producers of "Kind of a Drag" were the band's first personal manager Carl Bonafede and big band leader Dan Belloc, owner of the Holiday Ballroom in Chicago.
 The horns on the song were arranged by Frank Tesinsky and the engineer at the first recording sessions held at Chess Records in Chicago was Ron Malo.
 Following this, the band's debut album, also entitled Kind of a Drag, was released on USA Records and featured the band's early recordings.